OrianaVenture/VentureValheim/AsocialCartography/README.md

 This mod is client side only and changes made to the configurations will only affect your client.
 Live updates to the configs will take immediate effect.

 ## Changelog

+### 0.2.0

+* Added new configs to block adding/receiving boss and hildir map pins.

 ### 0.1.0